 This Scottsdale fusion restaurant is not just delicious, it's also one of the most fun eating experiences in town.
 Almost everything on the menu, from the king crab guacamole to the crispy pork belly roll to the bacon-wrapped medjool dates is made to split, so there are plenty of chances to interact, share, and look thoughtful.
 Atmospherically, SumoMaya is a relatively high-energy restaurant providing a very different dining experience than a classic steakhouse or fancy Italian restaurant.

 If you like this story, consider signing up for our email newsletters.

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

-Postino Postino Wine Café has long been one of our favorites.
-The light bruschetta plates, fresh sandwiches and lengthy wine list mean that everyone can get what they're looking for, whether it's a full meal, a light snack, or just a few drinks.
-If you get lucky enough to snag some of the armchairs or couch space instead of the regular dining tables, it's tough to pick a more classic spot for a fledgling relationship.
-Sure, it's a little obvious, but first dates are sometimes more about playing it safe and proving you're not stupid or crazy.
+Postino has long been a favorite of the Phoenix area.
+The bruschetta plates, fresh sandwiches, and lengthy wine list means everyone gets what they want whether it's a full meal, light snack, or glasses of vino or beer.
+If you get lucky enough to snag some of the armchairs or couch space instead of the regular dining tables, it's tough to pick a more classic setup for a new or established relationship.

 This isn't the place to take your date if she or he is a little ... let's go with fastidious, but if you're looking for delicious barbecue without the styrofoam plates, Bootleggers is a good bet.
 You may want to stay away from the turkey leg (though it's a cult favorite) or the ribs due to messiness, but if you're lucky enough to get that date who's looking for a modern take on good ol' barbecue, she or he will probably forgive your saucy hands — and might even join you.
 Sounds like a keeper.